udacity/create-your-own-adventure/english/turing-test/turing-test.md

 [Understand that you need Ghostbusters, and build a stay puft marshmallow man] (../staypuft/marshmallowman.md)

 [Assume you're on a prank show and begin looking for Ashton Kutcher] (prank/prank.md)

-[Go Super Saiyan to roast the marshmallow with a Kamehameha] (dragonball/dragonball.md)